adnam/ban-framework/README.md

 Example Model
 -------------

+Unlike many other frameworks, BAN models provide no data access.
+They simply
+specify:

+* Properties belonging to the model
+* Relations with other models
+* Routes to map URIs to a given model
+* Which service will handle HTTP requests

-This model defines a collection of resources called 'articles' and allows us to perform database CRUD operations via HTTP.
+The following model defines a collection of resources called 'articles' and allows us to perform database CRUD operations via HTTP.
 The 'routes' defined will map calls to these URLs in our API with this model.

 ```php
 class Example_Article